What Is the HST?

 - Prince Edward Island

-The HST applies according to the same rules as those governing the GST.
-HST rates can vary from one participating province to another.
+The HST follows the same rules as the GST.
+HST rates vary from one participating province to another.

-The place of supply rules apply for the purpose of determining whether or not a sale is considered made in a participating province.
-Québec businesses that are registered for the GST and that do business in the participating provinces must take these rules into account in deciding whether they must collect the GST or the HST on supplies made in these provinces.
+The place of supply rules apply for the purpose of determining whether or not a supply is considered made in a participating province.
+Québec registrants that do business in the participating provinces must take these rules into account in deciding whether they must collect the GST or the HST on supplies made in these provinces.
 The rules for determining the place of supply are the same as the rules used to determine whether a transaction occurs in Québec.
 For more information, refer to GST/HST technical information bulletin B-103, Harmonized Sales Tax – Place of supply rules for determining whether a supply is made in a province, on the Government of Canada website.